 Mining is used when deposits lie within 70 meters (200 feet) of the earth’s surface – about 20 per cent of oil sands reserves.
 Like most surface mining operations, the oil sands are scooped by large shovels into trucks and taken to crushers where the large clumps of clay are broken down.
 The oil sands are then mixed with hot water so they can travel through a pipeline to a plant where the bitumen is separated from the other components.

 Tailings ponds are an operating facility common to all types of surface mining.
 In the oil sands, tailings consisting of water, sand, clay and residual oil are pumped to these basins – or ponds – where settling occurs and water near the top is reused for future mining recovery.
-Click here to find out more about tailings ponds.

 In situ drilling

 Drilling methods are used for reserves that are more than 70 meters (200 feet) below the surface, and must be recovered in place, or in situ.